New England’s Largest Outdoor Sculpture Park is in New Hampshire

-Open year-round so you can enjoy crisp fall days, winter snowshoeing, vibrant spring walks, and adventurous summer outings, the Andres Institute of Art is free and open daily from dawn to dusk.
+Open year-round so you can enjoy our crisp fall days coming up or winter snowshoeing, the Andres Institute of Art is free and open daily from dawn to dusk.
 It's just over the Massachusetts line in Brookline, New Hampshire, about 25 minutes west of Nashua, New Hampshire.

 The trails wind through the woods as art comes together naturally with our environment: